 A Japanese corporation is subject to Japanese corporate income taxes on its worldwide income.
 However, to avoid double taxation of foreign-source income, Japanese corporations are allowed to claim a tax credit against corporation and inhabitant’s taxes for foreign income taxes paid directly.
 See Foreign tax credit in the Tax credits and incentives section for more information.

-Undistributed profits of a foreign subsidiary (i.e. CFC) located in a tax haven are included in the Japanese parent company’s taxable income under certain conditions.
+Undistributed profits of a foreign subsidiary (i.e. controlled foreign company [CFC]) to which an applicable tax rate is 30% (in case of a shell company) or 20% are included in the Japanese parent company’s taxable income under certain conditions.
 See Anti-tax haven (CFC) rules in the Group taxation section for more information.